-IBM, the IBM logo, AIX, HACMP, and ViaVoice are trademarks or registered trademarks of International Business Machines Corporation in the United States and/or other countries.
+AIX and HACMP are trademarks or registered trademarks of International Business Machines Corporation in the United States.

-Intel and Itanium are trademarks of Intel Corporation in the U.S. and/or other countries.
+Intel and Itanium are trademarks of Intel Corporation or its subsidiaries in the U.S. and/or other countries.

-MC/ServiceGuard is a registered trademark of Hewlett-Packard Company.
+MC/ServiceGuard is a registered trademark of Hewlett-Packard Development Company, or L.P.

-Microsoft, Windows, and Windows Server are either registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.
+Microsoft, Windows, Windows Server and Azure, or the name and the product name of other Microsoft product are either registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.

-Red Hat, Red Hat Enterprise Linux, the Shadowman logo and JBoss are registered trademarks of Red Hat, Inc. in the U.S. and other countries.
+Red Hat are registered trademarks of Red Hat, Inc. in the U.S. and other countries.

-Linux is a registered trademark of Linus Torvalds.
+Linux(R) is a registered trademark of Linus Torvalds in the United States and/or other countries.

-Oracle and Java are registered trademarks of Oracle and/or its affiliates.
+Oracle and Java are registered trademarks of Oracle Corporation or its subsidiaries in the U.S. and/or other countries.

-R/3 and SAP are registered trademarks of SAP AG in Germany and in several other countries.
+R/3, SAP and all SAP trade name that are presented are registered trademarks or trademarks of SAP SE in Germany and in several other countries.